VIVUS, Inc. (NASDAQ:VVUS) Short Interest Update

-VIVUS, Inc. (NASDAQ:VVUS) was the recipient of a large growth in short interest in the month of January.
-As of January 31st, there was short interest totalling 749,400 shares, a growth of 12.6% from the January 15th total of 665,300 shares.
-Approximately 8.0% of the company’s shares are short sold.
-Based on an average daily volume of 609,600 shares, the short-interest ratio is currently 1.2 days.
+VIVUS, Inc. (NASDAQ:VVUS) was the recipient of a significant increase in short interest in the month of May.
+As of May 29th, there was short interest totalling 696,800 shares, an increase of 12.3% from the May 14th total of 620,400 shares.
+Based on an average daily volume of 1,690,000 shares, the days-to-cover ratio is presently 0.4 days.

 About VIVUS